-Trash and Recycling Enclosures and Loading Docks Minimum Setbacks and Requirements
+Trash and Recycling Enclosures and Loading Docks - Minimum Setbacks and Requirements

-- 31 feet from any public street; - 25 feet from residentially zoned property, or property used for residential purposes; - 15 feet from the edge of pavement of a private street; and
+- 31 ft. from any public street; - 25 ft. from residentially-zoned property, or property used for residential purposes; - 15 ft. from the edge of pavement of a private street; and

-Including a six (6) foot minimum and eight (8) foot maximum solid gate
+Including a six-foot minimum and eight-foot maximum solid gate.

-All trash and recycling containers and enclosures shall be located within an enclosed masonry area with a surrounding wall at least six (6) feet high and no taller than eight (8) feet in height, with an appropriate solid gate.
+All trash and recycling containers and enclosures shall be located within an enclosed masonry area with a surrounding wall at least six feet high and no taller than eight feet in height, with an appropriate solid gate.